 If you need to change box after to the initial registration accreditation process — whether because the time you submitted was wrong or does not reflect your best time — you can do so for a modest fee of €5 (levied for “Bib re-printing and management costs”.

 5.2 If your time has improved since you entered for the trial, you can request a change of box free of charge.
 Note that you will need to provide a URL that accredits a faster time run subsequent to your entry.

-5.3 If you have a time accredited for a faster BOX, you do not have to make any change given that you can start the race in a slower BOX, which you can access on the day of the trial.
-For example, if you are accredited for the ORANGE BOX, you can leave from the PINK BOX, the PURPLE BOX, or the WHITE BOX, as you wish, accessing any of these on the day of the race.
+5.3 If you want to leave from a slower BOX, and you are already accredited for a faster one, you do not have to make any changes given that you can start the race in any slower BOX on the day of the race.
+For example, if you are accredited for the PINK BOX, you can leave from the ORANGE BOX.
+If you are accredited for the VIOLET BOX you can leave from the WHITE BOX, as you choose on the big day.

 Entries and Fees

 Article 6: Entries

 6.1 Entries will be made from Monday the 28th October 2019 to 11.59 P.M. on Wednesday 21st October 2020 through the following web site: Tickets The Organisers reserve the right to close entries for security or service quality reasons should they deem fit.